It’s a mystery why we all grow up with the myth that things happen to us.

 And your greatest gift, is your ability to consciously decide how your life will go everyday.

-Used well, they will sculpt a life you love being a part of.
+Used well, you’ll truly build a life you love being a part of.

 Never stop moving forward.